 Pioneers in digitisation and interconnectivity

-How would you like to have useful facts on all aspects of welding explained on your smartphone or tablet?
-Or perhaps the ability to experience product information interactively?
-Fronius makes such things possible with its new app Virtual Welducation.
-This free software from Fronius combines a fun approach to the material with a gaming and quiz application, and also boasts an augmented reality application (MagicFolder) for virtual welding.
-MagicFolder is child's play to use and works in combination with the new Virtual Welding brochure: a coded mark in the form of a graphic is printed on every page of the brochure.
+Fronius has developed the Virtual Welducation Basic App to support virtual training.
+It provides useful facts on all aspects of welding on a smartphone or tablet and turns product information interactive.
+The program combines a fun approach to the material using a gaming and quiz application with an augmented reality application (MagicFolder) for virtual welding.
+MagicFolder is child’s play to use and works in combination with the new Virtual Welding brochure: a coded mark in the form of a graphic is printed on every page.
 If the reader wants to access any additional information they simply have to capture these coded marks using the camera on their smartphone or tablet for the app to then provide them with videos on Virtual Welding, 3D simulations of welding processes and explanations of the most important merits of virtual welder training.
 With the help of the quiz application, the user can gain a solid basic understanding of welding in a fun way.
 The game imparts initial experience of welding itself.
-A points system and a number of different levels serve to increase the user's motivation.
-The Virtual Welducation app is available free of charge for Android and iOS.
+A points system and a number of different levels serve to increase the user’s motivation.
+The Virtual Welducation Basic app is available free of charge for Android and iOS.